CustomAdaptor in Syncfusion Angular Grid

 Insert Record

-To insert a new record into your Syncfusion Grid, you can utilize the HttpPost method in your server application.
+To insert a new record into the Syncfusion Grid, utilize the HttpPost method in the server application.
 Below is a sample implementation of inserting a record using the OrdersController:

 /// <summary>